Number recognition is a blast outside with squirt the numbers.

 Related: Learning activities are our jam.
-Here you can find our favorite kid activities at home!
+Here is a list of my favorite kid activities at home.

 Teaching your child numbers starts with play every single time.

-My goal here is for my preschoolers to begin to recognize numbers and number names.
+My goal is for my preschoolers to begin recognizing numbers and number names.

 Fancy terms, we call this guided play.
 In guided play, I have a skill that I want my preschoolers to explore, and so I set up an intentional play prompt for them to dive in.

-Here, I am asking my preschooler to call out the number he hits.
+In this math activity, I ask my preschooler to call out the number he hits with his water squirter.

 I’ve got the four!